 As Dr. Gottman says, “The foundation of my approach is to strengthen the friendship that is at the heart of any marriage.”
 Friendship, according to Dr. Gottman, is the key to romance!

 In the interest of keeping the spark alive in your relationship when adventures outside stop being an option, we at The Gottman Institute would love to share an idea that has been making its rounds on the internet: Date Night in a Jar!

 Get together with your partner this weekend and come up with a list of things you both want to try: local area restaurants, movies to go see or rent, events to attend, attractions to visit, firsts to experience together, etc. Keep it updated as new ideas are brought up in everyday conversation.
 Put these ideas on little scraps of paper or write them on popsicle sticks, as depicted above.
-Then place your date night ideas go into jar, and save them for your next night out together!
+Then place your date night ideas into a jar and save them for your next night out together!